-Addition of ADT may improve PFS [879].
-Choo et al., studied the addition of 2-year ADT to immediate RT to the prostate bed in patients with pT3 and/or positive surgical margins after RP [879].
-Twenty-nine of the 78 included patients had persistently detectable post-operative PSA.
-The relapse-free rate was 85% at five years and 68% at 7 years, which was superior to the 5-year progression-free estimates of 74% and 61% in the post-operative RT arms of the EORTC and the SWOG studies, respectively, which included patients with undetectable PSA after RP [835, 836].
+Addition of ADT may improve PFS [935].
+Choo et al., prospectively studied the addition of two-year ADT to immediate RT to the prostate bed in patients with pT3 and/or positive surgical margins after RP [935].
+Twentynine of the 78 included patients had persistently detectable post-operative PSA.
+The relapse-free rate was 85% at five years and 68% at seven years, which was superior to the five-year progression-free estimates of 74% and 61% in the post-operative RT arms of the EORTC and the SWOG studies, respectively, which included patients with undetectable PSA after RP [905, 906].
 Patients with persistently detectable post-operative PSA comprised approximately 50% and 12%, respectively, of the study cohorts in the EORTC and the SWOG studies.